-- 9. Select the radio button that applies to you: - If you already created an OpenDNS account, leave the Yes radio button selected. - If you did not yet create an OpenDNS account, select the No radio button.
+- 9. Select a radio button as follows: - If you already own an OpenDNS account, leave the Yes radio button selected. - If you do not own an OpenDNS account, select the No radio button.

-If you are creating an account, the following screen displays:
+If you are creating an account, the Create a free OpenDNS account page displays.
+Do the following: